Secrets to A Serene Apartment

 Grand Tier – Luxury Upper West Side ApartmentsThe Grand Tier lives up to its name, overlooking Lincoln Center on one side, Central Park on the other.
 Welcome home to a sophisticated lobby with French tapestry, vaulted ceiling, silver travertine, and marble floors.
 Browse available units today!

 Returning home, it is always nice to be met by a tidy apartment!
 But, we all know that is not an easy task.
 If you create your own organizational system for your home, it is a lot easier to keep everything in order.
 Here are some of our tips for creating at home ease with organizing!
 In your closet or living room, using storage boxes that can come in all sorts of shapes, sizes, and patterns is a great way to start making sure your shelves and closet spaces are tidy!
 You can tuck away your books, kids toys, and items like gloves or hats!
-The Container Store located on Lexington Avenue between 58th and 59th and Rainbow located at 1st Avenue between 75th and 76th Street, which is very convenient for many of the Upper East Side Glenwood buildings like The Pavilion, The Somerset, The Lucerne, The Stratford and The Caldwell, are great places to find organizational items for your home!
+The Container Store located on Lexington Avenue between 58th and 59th and Rainbow located at 1st Avenue between 75th and 76th Street, which is very convenient for many of the Upper East Side Glenwood buildings like The Pavilion, The Somerset, The Lucerne, and The Stratford, are great places to find organizational items for your home!
 For the kitchen, using clear containers for snacks, cereal, sugar, baking powder and more is a great way to see what you have and what you need to restock!
 You can buy fun labels to personalize them too.